 "It is this surreal experience, asking yourself, 'What are you doing down there, what are you doing with a ten foot animal circling and swimming by you?'"
 Amir Fogel 09F says of his experience diving with sharks at the Maritime Aquarium in Norwalk Connecticut.

-Fogel’s film will portray conservation issues from all perspectives, including those of fishermen whose livelihoods are put in peril by stringent laws intended to protect sharks.
+For his Division III, Fogel made a documentary entitled Niche, about shark conservation, which included the aquarium dive with lemon sharks and sand tiger sharks.
+The film portrays conservation issues from all perspectives, including shark scholars and the fishermen whose livelihoods are put in peril by stringent laws intended to protect sharks.

 "There needs to be better education about ecosystems, how important ocean ecosystems are, for regulating all life on earth," Fogel says.

-Fogel is now about halfway through the documentary, with plans to conduct more interviews.
-When the film is complete, he will submit it to film festivals.
-“It’s not so much about competing in festivals as it is getting people to see the information that’s in the film,” he says.
-“I want to come up with a solution.
-Even if it’s not the best one, it will be something to work with.”
+Fogel premiered the documentary on May 2.
+He plans on submitting the film to festivals after graduating May 18.
+"It's not so much about competing in festivals as it is getting people to see the information that's in the film," he says.
+"I want to come up with a solution.
+Even if it's not the best one, it will be something to work with."

-For his Div III project, Fogel is working closely with Professor Charlene D’Avanzo, chair of his faculty committee and recipient of the Ecological Society of America’s 2012 Eugene M. Odum Award for excellence in ecological teaching.
+For his Div III project, Fogel worked closely with Professor Charlene D'Avanzo, chair of his faculty committee and recipient of the Ecological Society of America's 2012 Eugene M. Odum Award for excellence in ecological teaching.